 Your summary needs to be concise.
 Avoid wasting words by ditching any sentences that start with ‘I’, ‘I have’, or ‘I am.’
 Get straight to the point instead.
 For example, rather than saying ‘I am an experienced nurse’, simply start with ‘experienced nurse’.
 This approach will save you space in your summary.
 Every word that you write here matters.

-Registered Nurse with valid NMC Registration adept in providing exceptional care to patients with varying needs.
-Compassionate and self-motivated with a proven track record of delivering outstanding one-to-one care for all patients.
+Registered Nurse with valid NMC Registration.
+Experienced in private hospital and hospice settings to patients with varying needs.
+Compassionate and self-motivated with a proven track record of delivering outstanding one-to-one care.

 Whether you’ve been working as a qualified nurse for a decade or you’re new to the role, you need to include your employment history.
 Laying this part of your CV out is easy.
 As we have already mentioned, you need to use the reverse chronological order.